needle-mirror/com.unity.visualscripting/Documentation~/vs-events-reference.md

 ![The Add Animation button in the Animation window.](images/vs-events-animation-window-add-event.png)

-With the event selected, choose TriggerAnimationEvent as the function from the inspector.
+With the event selected, choose TriggerAnimationEvent as the function from the Inspector.

-Use any parameter from the inspector.
+Use any parameter from the Inspector.

 In your script graph, add an Animation Event node (under **Events** &gt;**Animation**).